Best VR Controllers in 2025: Tracking, Comfort, Real-World Results

 • Tracking loss when hands leave headset view

-• Lacks advanced finger sensing
+• No advanced finger sensing or self-tracking cameras

 Meta Touch Pro Controllers

-Quest Pro | Self-Tracking
+Quest Pro | Self-tracking

 Pros

-• Eliminates occlusion issues
+• Eliminates most occlusion issues around your body

-• Precise for design and MR apps
+• Precise for design, MR, and creative apps

 • Convenient magnetic dock charging